kmurph73/set-state-is-great/README.md

 ## TypeScript

-SSiG is written in TS, and it's highly recommended that you use it with TS.
+SSiG is written in & optimized for TS, and it's highly recommended that you use it with TS.

 To do so, define your store's state like so: